capital-G/supercollider-wiki/Path-searching.md

   - Linux: `$XDG_CONFIG_HOME/SuperCollider`, defaulting to `~/.config/SuperCollider`, compliant with the XDG Base Directory Specification.
   - macOS: `$XDG_CONFIG_HOME/SuperCollider`, or if not present, this is the same as the User App Support Directory.
 - Resource Directory
-  - A search location for server plugins.
+  - On Linux and Windows this is a search location for server plugins.
+On Mac this is the location of the scsynth executable, SC class library, plugins and assets.
   - Linux: `SC_DATA_DIR`, or if not available, `${CMAKE_INSTALL_PREFIX}/lib${LIB_SUFFIX}/SuperCollider/`.
+  - Mac: `SuperCollider.app/Contents/Resources`

 sclang finds scsynth/supernova
 -----------------------